Erdogan pulls Turkey out of European treaty aimed at protecting women from violence

 “This move is a huge setback to these efforts and all the more deplorable because it compromises the protection of women in Turkey, across Europe and beyond,” the council said.

-A separate decree by Erdogan early Saturday fired the governor of Turkey’s Central Bank, just months after his appointment and days after he sharply hiked interest rates in a move aimed at curbing high inflation.
+A separate decree by Erdogan early Saturday fired the governor of Turkey’s central bank, just months after his appointment and days after he sharply hiked interest rates in a move aimed at curbing high inflation.
 The governor, Naci Agbal, was the third central bank governor to be fired in less than two years.

 At least two recent polls had shown a majority of the Turkish public opposed withdrawing from the Istanbul Convention.
 But analysts said that Erdogan, whose popularity has recently waned, was far more concerned with energizing narrow portions of the electorate as he looked to reelection.

-“What a difficult position the AKP government is in that they are giving their attention to a very small fraction of society and putting the lives of millions of women at risk,” Fidan Ataselim, the secretary-general of the We Will Stop Femicide movement, said in a video posted on social media, referring to the initials of Erdogan’s ruling Justice and Development Party.
+“What a difficult position the AKP government is in that they are giving their attention to a very small fraction of society and putting the lives of millions of women at risk,” Fidan Ataselim, the secretary general of the We Will Stop Femicide movement, said in a video posted on social media, referring to the initials of Erdogan’s ruling Justice and Development Party.

 “You cannot ignore millions of women,” she said.
 “You cannot confine millions of women into homes.
 You cannot erase millions of women from the streets and squares.”